Step One: Reality Check!

 But if you want that thousand-acre horse farm with a custom arena and a horse spa in five years – better plan BIG now!

-Even if you need to “start small” – don’t think small.
+Reality check on the big pciture you are envisioning – even if you need to “start small” – don’t think small.
 Always think big about the changes you need and want to make – even while you are struggling to become known and sought after.
 There are formulae you can apply to make sure you’re getting a good return on your investment, if you plan to create products.

 If you’re business is service-based, make sure you set your regular rates realistically and competitively – don’t set them so low that you were never be able to increase them without outrage from your customers.
 You must have a plan to raise them in a reasonable way to bring them up, once you’ve “hooked” a decent client base.